 - Be helpful - You will build a strong feeling of community by being friendly and helping your members.
 The best way to get more business is through word of mouth.
 You want to have a reputation of being the helpful person who did “this” or “that”, that “helped me meet my work goals this week”.

-- Be accountable - You are accountable to the owners and to the community to keep the facility in great shape, from adequate kitchen provisions to always available bathroom supplies to a strong computer, printer and device network.
+- Be accountable - You are accountable to the owners and to the community to keep the facility in great shape, from adequate kitchen provisions to always available bathroom supplies to a strong computer, printer, and device network.

 - Be an event and party organizer - Invite educators and people who have been successful to conduct seminars and workshops.
-These educational experiences not only to improve your community members’ skills and knowledge, but to bring other potential members in, so they can experience your facility.
+These educational experiences are not only to improve your community members’ skills and knowledge but to bring other potential members in, so they can experience your facility.
 And create fun and entertaining coworking events for community members to socialize and network among themselves.

 - Be a good salesperson - Encourage and invite new members into your community.
 Depending on industry maturity in your area, this may range from introducing local startups to the benefits of working in a shared, modern office.
-In other cities where business centers are more common, this might be focused on the branding what makes your specific workspace special.
+In other cities where business centers are more common, this might be focused on the branding that makes your specific workspace special.

-- Be relentlessly hard-working - Keep on working despite obstacles, find another way.
+- Be relentlessly hard-working - Keep on working despite obstacles, and find another way.
 Don’t get discouraged easily.
 Take on the challenge and be ready to figure out creative ways to resolve problems as they come up.

 - Be authentic - Everyone knows you have interests outside the office.
-Bring your true self and you will make deeper, longer lasting connections.
+Bring your true self and you will make deeper longer-lasting connections.